gyulanemeth/bluefox.email/posts/why-gmail-flags-shortened-links-as-suspicious.md

 ---
-title: Why Shortened Links Look Suspicious to Gmail
+title: Why Gmail Flags Shortened Links as Suspicious
 description: Learn why Gmail treats shortened URLs like youtu.be and bit.ly as higher-risk in emails, and how using full, canonical links can improve deliverability.
-thumbnail: /assets/articles/why-gmail-hate-link-shortners-share.webp
+thumbnail: /assets/articles/why-gmail-flags-shortened-links-share.webp

 layout: post
 category: articles